-The minimum number of shares to be purchased (25,285,200 shares) is the number of shares (25,285,200 shares) obtained by (i) multiplying the number of voting rights (451,372 rights) pertaining to the Base Number of Shares (45,137,222 shares) by two-thirds (2/3) (300,915 rights (rounded up to the nearest whole number)), (ii) deducting therefrom (x) the number of voting rights (1,363 rights) pertaining to the number of shares held by the Company's Directors (136,300 shares) out of the Restricted Shares (281,400 shares) and (y) the number of voting rights (46,700 rights) pertaining to the number of Shares Agreed Not to Be Tendered (4,670,000 shares) (Note 3), and (iii) multiplying the result (252,852 rights) by the number of shares constituting one (1) unit (100 shares) of the Company Shares, and to take the Company Shares private, and in light of the fact that a special resolution at a general meeting of shareholders as stipulated in Article 309, Paragraph 2 of the Companies Act (Act No. 86 of 2005, as amended; the "Companies Act") is required for implementing the procedures for the Share Consolidation (as defined in "(5) Policies on the organization restructuring, etc., after the Tender Offer (matters concerning the so-called two-step acquisition)" below; the same applies hereinafter), in order to ensure the implementation of Transactions, the minimum number of shares to be purchased has been set so that after the Tender Offer, the Tender Offeror and the Shareholders Who Agreed Not to Tender Their Shares will hold two-thirds (2/3) or more of the total number of voting rights of all shareholders of the Company, thereby fulfilling this requirement.
-With respect to the relationship between the minimum number of shares to be purchased in the Tender Offer and the majority of minority, please refer to "(vii) Setting the minimum number of shares to be purchased that exceeds the majority of minority" in "(6) Measures to ensure fairness of the Tender Offer Price and to prevent conflicts of interest and other measures to ensure fairness of the Tender Offer" below.
+The minimum number of shares to be purchased (25,285,200 shares) is the number of shares (25,285,200 shares) obtained by (i) multiplying the number of voting rights (451,372 rights) pertaining to the Base Number of Shares (45,137,222 shares) by two-thirds (2/3) (300,915 rights (rounded up to the nearest whole number)), (ii) deducting therefrom (x) the number of voting rights (1,363 rights) pertaining to the number of shares held by the Company's Directors (136,300 shares) out of the Restricted Shares (281,400 shares) and (y) the number of voting rights (46,700 rights) pertaining to the number of Shares Agreed Not to Be Tendered (4,670,000 shares) (Note 7), and (iii) multiplying the result (252,852 rights) by the number of shares constituting one (1) unit (100 shares) of the Company Shares.
+As the purpose of the Tender Offer is for the Tender Offeror to acquire all of the Company Shares, and to take the Company Shares private, and in light of the fact that a special resolution at a general meeting of shareholders as stipulated in Article 309, Paragraph 2 of the Companies Act (Act No. 86 of 2005, as amended; the "Companies Act") is required for implementing the procedures for the Share Consolidation (as defined in "(5) Policies on the organization restructuring, etc., after the Tender Offer (matters concerning the so-called two-step acquisition)" below; the same applies hereinafter), in order to ensure the implementation of Transactions, the minimum number of shares to be purchased has been set so that after the Tender Offer, the Tender Offeror and the Shareholders Who Agreed Not to Tender Their Shares will hold two-thirds (2/3) or more of the total number of voting rights of all shareholders of the Company, thereby fulfilling this requirement.
+For details on the relationship between the minimum number of shares to be purchased in the Tender Offer and the majority of minority, please refer to "(vii) Setting the minimum number of shares to be purchased that exceeds the majority of minority" in "(6) Measures to ensure fairness of the Tender Offer Price and to prevent conflicts of interest, and other measures to ensure fairness of the Tender Offer" below.